marchellll/apnstester/README.md

 You need Go installed in your system to build it. https://golang.org/

-Simple usage would be run directly from the code :
+Simple usage would be run directly :
 ```sh
 go run main.go "Yooohhooooooo" XXXXXXXXXXXXD9824E88A458A225DD31C79EC4CEFD0C6DFE46C03AAFF3A4E123123
 ```